suheylakarakaya/postgreSQL/README.md

 I will work with PostgreSQL at this repository.
+You can follow the steps if you wanna learn.